Skip to main content

 +389 2 3090 012

 Since 1996, Volunteers have been working in primary and secondary public schools throughout the country with an emphasis on rural and marginalized communities.
-Additionally, Peace Corps is committed to supporting the Government of North Macedonia’s efforts to increase the social inclusion and de-institutionalization of people with special needs.
+Additionally, Peace Corps is committed to supporting the Government of North Macedonia’s efforts to mainstream special needs students in the school system.
 Volunteers are strengthening the capacity of local staff and developing programs and activities with beneficiaries and parents.

-As an acknowledgment of the importance of our work and the dedication of our Volunteers and staff, the President of North Macedonia awarded Peace Corps with the Order of Merit for North Macedonia in 2014.
+As an acknowledgment of the importance of Peace Corps' work and the dedication of Volunteers and staff, the President of North Macedonia awarded Peace Corps with the Order of Merit for North Macedonia in 2014.
 Peace Corps North Macedonia has active memoranda of understanding with the Ministry of Education and Science, Ministry of Local Self Government, Bureau for Development of the Education, and key NGO networks.

 Requesting a Volunteer